agm6/f28wp-web-programming-mmorpg/README.md

 An MMO RPG game for F28WP Web Programming.

 # Details
-A develop an online multiplayer game that that lets players interact and play other people in realtime.
-Store and view information (e.g., high-scores, number of online active players).
-Play other people or join other games.
-On interaction should be communicated to a web server and recorded in server side storage (e.g. MongoDB, MySQL or files), as well as being displayed back to the user side (e.g., leaderboards, other player interaction).
-The front-end should also let a user list all or some game information that is available (e.g., player’s past scores and other where they sit in the global high scores).
+We will be developing an online multiplayer game that lets players interact with one another and compete in realtime.
+It will be able to store and display information (e.g., high-scores, number of online active players), play against other people and allow you to join other player's games.
+The online interaction will be communicated to a web server and recorded in server side storage (e.g. MongoDB, MySQL or files), as well as being displayed back to the user's client (e.g., leaderboards, other player interaction).
+The front-end will also let a user list all or some of the game information that is available (e.g., player’s past scores and other where they sit in the global high scores).